About

 Instructions

-2. In a medium bowl combine dry ingredients (flour, baking powder, salt, and spices) and set aside.
+• In a medium bowl, combine dry ingredients (flour, baking powder, salt, and spices) and set aside.

-3. In a large bowl, whisk together pumpkin, egg, oil, sugar and gently pour in milk and whisk until combined.
+• In a large bowl, whisk together pumpkin, egg, oil, and sugar, then gently pour in milk and whisk until combined.

-5. Using ¼ cup measuring cup, scoop batter into pan, making sure to leave enough room for flipping.
+• Cook: Using ¼ cup measuring cup, scoop batter into pan, making sure to leave enough room for flipping.
 Cook pancakes on one side until edges start to bubble and you can see the pancakes rise.
-Flip and continue cooking for another 2 minutes on other side, Use flat spatula to carefully transfer to plate or warm oven (200ºF).
+Flip and continue cooking for another 2 minutes on other side.
+Use a wide, flat spatula to carefully transfer to plate or warm oven (200ºF).

 *You can make Homemade Pumpkin Spice using this simple recipe that uses just 4 ingredients!